Jordan is an open country, but it’s still a conservative one. Women should plan to cover up just a bit, especially outside key tourist attractions.

 Nike Element Half-Zip Women’s Long Sleeve Pullover: Jordan is mostly desert, and the desert gets cold quickly at night.
 I’d make sure to pack a pullover!
 I love this one because it’s light, and has thumb holes to keep your hands warmer.
 It manages to keep me warm while also not feeling like I’m wearing a giant, heavy pullover.

-Pants and Bottoms for Jordan:
+Pants and Bottoms for Women to Wear in Jordan:

 Prana Women’s Halle Pant: These pants are great for travel but don’t LOOK like they were made for travel.
 They won’t scream “tourist” quite like the zip-off ones do!
 (They do convert to capris via rolling up the pants!)